tjvr/website/pages/index.md

 LiveWires bookings are managed by [Scripture Union](https://events.scriptureunion.org.uk/).
 SU have been running summer holidays for over a hundred years.

-<a class="cta" href="https://events.scriptureunion.org.uk/event.php?id=1136" target="blank" rel="noopener" id="book-now">Book now!</a>
+<a class="cta" href="https://events.scriptureunion.org.uk/event.php?id=1136" target="blank" rel="noopener" id="book-now">Camp full for 2024!</a>

-Bookings close on 12th July at the latest, but there are limited places so book now to avoid missing out!
+<del>Bookings close on 12th July at the latest, but there are limited places so book now to avoid missing out!</del>

+We are fully booked for 2024, but please email us if you want to be put on a waiting list or hear about 2025 bookings as soon as they open.

 Still have questions?
 Get in touch!
 Email Joel &amp; Roger at <a href="&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#108;&#105;&#118;&#101;&#119;&#105;&#114;&#101;&#115;&#64;&#115;&#99;&#114;&#105;&#112;&#116;&#117;&#114;&#101;&#117;&#110;&#105;&#111;&#110;&#46;&#111;&#114;&#103;&#46;&#117;&#107;">&#108;&#105;&#118;&#101;&#119;&#105;&#114;&#101;&#115;&#64;&#115;&#99;&#114;&#105;&#112;&#116;&#117;&#114;&#101;&#117;&#110;&#105;&#111;&#110;&#46;&#111;&#114;&#103;&#46;&#117;&#107;</a>, or give them a call on [020 3397 1111](tel:02033971111).